privatenumber/git-publish/README.md

 1. Run [npm  hooks](https://docs.npmjs.com/cli/v8/using-npm/scripts) `prepare` & `prepack`
 2. Create a temporary branch by prefixing the current branch with the `npm/` namespace
-3. Detect and commit the [npm publish files](https://github.com/npm/npm-packlist)
+3. Detect and commit only the [npm publish files](https://github.com/npm/npm-packlist)
-4. Force push the branch to remote
+4. Push the branch to remote
 5. Delete local branch from Step 2
 6. Print the installation command for the branch